AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 #### Show 20 comments per page

 - Run any of the above queries with `Limit` set to `20`.
 Use pagination tokens returned by DynamoDB to paginate through results.
-Performance will remain the same, regardless of what page is being requetsed.
+Performance will remain the same, regardless of what page is being requested.

 #### Show a comment directly through its identifier